NxPKG/khulnasoft-docs/content/stream/uploading-videos/upload-video-file.md

 > tus is a protocol based on HTTP for resumable file uploads.
 Resumable means that an upload can be interrupted at any moment and can be resumed without re-uploading the previous data again.
 An interruption may happen willingly, if the user wants to pause, or by accident in case of an network issue or server outage.

-[tus protocol](https://tus.io) is the recommended method for uploading large files to Cloudflare Stream from a computer.
+[tus protocol](https://tus.io) is the recommended method for uploading large files to Khulnasoft Stream from a computer.
 Popular programming languages have [tus client implementations](https://tus.io/implementations.html).

 {{<Aside>}}

-Important: Cloudflare Stream requires a minimum chunk size of 5,242,880 bytes when using TUS, unless the entire file is less than this amount.
+Important: Khulnasoft Stream requires a minimum chunk size of 5,242,880 bytes when using TUS, unless the entire file is less than this amount.

 We recommend increasing the chunk size to 52,428,800 bytes for better performance when the client connection is expected to be reliable.